 The syllabus and calendar for the Summer Institute in 2015 are still under development.
-Below you will find a preliminary version that will give you a good sense of what our time in Oaxaca will be like in 2015 (pending approval of class location, excursion destinations, and agreements from speakers.
+What appear below are the versions fro 2014, but they should give you a good sense of what our time in Oaxaca will be like in 2015 (pending approval of class location, excursion destinations, and agreements from speakers.
 But the final version will be largely like this.

 - Jump to Week 1, Archaeology